ting-hu/Challenge_One/README.md

 2. [assets] folder contains the [css] folder, the [images] folder and the [screenshots] folder.
 3. [css] folder contains the style.css for the index.html.
 4. [images] folder contains the images for the index.html.
-5. [screenshots] folder contains the screenshots of the refactored code for submission.
+5. [screenshots] folder contains the screenshots of the refactored code and the sceenshots of the website for submission.

 ## Purpose